Australia has native bees -

 We have been asked the question why beekeepers had to import European Honeybees to Australia as there are already over 1,600 species of native bees in Australia.

-We don't claim to have all the answers but here are a few valid thoughts.
+We don't claim to have the right answers but here are a few thoughts.

 Most of the food plants for us and our animal stock, like Broccoli, Carrots, Peas, Beans, Blueberries, Raspberries, Blackberries, Strawberries, Cherries, Almonds, Apples, Apricots, Pears, Sunflowers, Canola, Cucumber, Pumpkins, Melons, Zucchini etc. have been introduced by the European settlers.
 These plants do not naturally occur in Australia.